Child care and public benefits

 How do I contact DSS?

-To apply and stay in touch with DSS:
+To apply and report to DSS:

 - Create an account at the Office of Children and Family Services (OCFS) website.